#1E1E1E

 Considering the knowledge levels, expectations, and backgrounds of the audience you are writing for will go a long way toward success.

 For example, if your audience has a lot of technical knowledge on the topic, they might expect technical details.
-If, however, the people giving approval have only basic understanding — perhaps they’re board members with a background in a different industry, or they’re looking for contract work in an area outside their expertise — you will need to be especially careful to avoid jargon and to translate industry language into more general terms.
+If, however, the people approving have only a basic understanding — perhaps they’re board members with a background in different industry, or they’re looking for contract work in an area outside their expertise — you will need to be especially careful to avoid jargon and to translate industry language into more general terms.

 A person writing on a laptop in a sunny room.